1jour1vin

 3.5/5See all 81 reviews

-The Côtes du Marmandais appellation, located in Agen and Bordeaux and bordered to the south by the Landes forest, is a transition zone between Entre-Deux-Mers to the west and the Agenais hillsides to the east.
-Côtes du Marmandais covers an area of 1,320 hectares spanning 27 municipalities in Lot-et-Garonne.
+The Côtes du Marmandais appellation, located between Agen and Bordeaux and bordered to the south by the Landes forest, forms a transitional zone between the Entre-Deux-Mers to the west and the Agenais hillsides to the east.
+The Côtes du Marmandais covers an area of 1,320 hectares across 27 municipalities in Lot-et-Garonne.

 Côtes du Marmandais was recognized as an AOC in 1990.
-The appellation produces three colors of wine: red (85% of production), white, and rosé.
+The appellation produces all three types of wine: red (85% of production), white, and rosé.
 On the right bank, the soils are limestone and clay-limestone, with Merlot, Abouriou, and Malbec as the dominant grape varieties.
-On the left bank, the soils are based on permeable gravel, suitable for grape varieties such as Cabernet Franc, Cabernet Sauvignon, Abouriou, Syrah, and Sauvignon Blanc.
+On the left bank, the soils rest on permeable gravel, well-suited to grape varieties such as Cabernet Franc, Cabernet Sauvignon, Abouriou, Syrah, and Sauvignon Blanc.
 Abouriou is a red grape variety native to the region.

-More information on the website of Côtes du Marmandais
+For more information, visit the website at Côtes du Marmandais

-Buy the best Côtes du Marmandais wines in a private sale!
+Buy the best Côtes du Marmandais wines at a private sale!

 Rated site